 What’s New?

-• [SecureComm 2026] In March 2026, one paper about container privilege configuration was accepted by SecureComm 2026.
+- [SecureComm 2026] In March 2026, one paper “ConfigWiz: Automating Privilege Configuration for Containerized Applications” accepted by SecureComm 2026.

-• [Summer Research Assistantship] In March 2025, the Summer Research Assistantship of George Mason University was awarded.
+- [Summer Research Assistantship] In March 2025, the Summer Research Assistantship of George Mason University awarded.

-• [USENIX Security 2025] In February 2025, one paper about security patch unraveling was accepted by USENIX Security 2025.
+- [USENIX Security 2025] In February 2025, one paper “DISPATCH: Unraveling Security Patches from Entangled Code Changes” accepted by USENIX Security 2025.

-• [USENIX Security 2024] In September 2023, one paper about context-aware patch generation was accepted by USENIX Security 2024.
+- [USENIX Security 2024] In September 2023, one paper “What IF Is Not Enough?
+Fixing Null Pointer Dereference With Contextual Check” accepted by USENIX Security 2024.